 -

-Around the same time, artwork was coming to life in a sketchbook — a design that felt like it belonged on a t-shirt.
+Around the same time, artwork was coming to life in a sketchbook — one that came out of a place of burnout, anxiety, and deep self-reflection… a design that kind of felt like it belonged on a t-shirt.

 -